The deadline to submit a session proposal was 19 April 2017. Session proposals can no longer be submitted.

 Proposals are invited from all fields of scientific interest to be represented at the most influential gathering of Earth and space scientists in the world.
 This year sessions on the topics of data and geohealth are of particular interest to the Fall Meeting Program Committee.

-Data & Emerging Technologies: Data is critical to scientific advancement and improving our understanding of how natural systems and phenomena operate and change.
+Data & Emerging Technologies: Data are critical to scientific advancement and improving our understanding of how natural systems and phenomena operate and change.
 Data should be openly accessible and archived for reuse into the future.
 Emerging technologies are creating new instruments, sensor arrays, and platforms that enable the collection of new data types and/or improve the resolution, accuracy, and precision of data collection methodologies.
 Frontier computational techniques and visualization tools are rapidly influencing the way we collect data and conduct science, thus forming a fertile breeding ground for new ideas and never-before-attempted science.

 Geohealth: This rapidly growing science covers the interface between the Earth, health, ecosystem, and agricultural sciences.
 The topic connects and brings together talks on climate change and human health, medical geology, natural hazards and health, atmospheric science, air pollution, the health effects of fire, the interface between water quality and health, and much more.